Contact Me CAUTION

 But when denial and deception, including even apparently trivial compromises, lubricate the path to barbarism, or, small as each separate lie may be, add up to a smoke screen behind which important truths are lost or the insidiousness of popular lies is hidden, then to keep what traction I've got on the pathway of truth that probably won't but could lead toward civilization, or, if that's vain, to at least protect the integrity of my philosophy and my credibility to myself, I prefer not to compromise the truth with diplomatic grey.

 The answer to your question: who is Glen Roberts to be so high-handedly teaching people how to think?
 Does he think he knows everything?
 Does he think he's the smartest man in the world?
-Doesn't he know that everything is a matter of opinion ad-all-the-other-infinitum of similar bullshit?
+Doesn't he know that everything is a matter of opinion ad (all-the-other-silly) infinitum?

-HEY!
-Pay attention maybe for the first time in your lives to THIS and then go back to sleep.
-I'm probably not even talking to YOU.
-If you're one of the 99 to 99.9 percent of humanity who are staying stubbornly asleep, I'm NOT.
+IN FACT, I've never heard any human claim to know everything or to be the smartest man in the world, so CHECK THIS OUT and then go back to sleep.
+Anyway, I'm probably not even talking to YOU.
+If you're one of the 99 to 99.9 percent of humanity who are staying stubbornly dumb, I'm NOT.
 I gave up on YOU long ago, in 1970 (see below), again in 1990 (when a U.S.-land-mine victim told me, "Don Glen, if the Sandinistas ever have power again, let's don't have any more elections, because you can't trust the people"), and in 2016 (when Fidel died).
-NOW, I'm talking to myself and (maybe) to another theoretical .01 - to - 1 percent of humanity whose brains willingly work and who, just coincidentally, LIKE me, WANT to know what's up, just to know what's up, WHILE their eco-world is crashing down.
+NOW, I'm talking to myself and (maybe) to another highly theoretical .01-to-1 percent of humanity whose brains willingly work and who, just coincidentally, LIKE me, WANT to know what's up, just to know what's up, WHILE their eco-world is crashing down.

 I admit that, a long time ago, when I was very young, having been born with an unrelenting commitment to find out what was up and articulate whatever I learned well enough so that at least I could understand it, I may have given even myself an impression that I was a general circulation crusader.
 But by the time I was 12 or so, I'd said to myself, 'Glen, if you're going to take up truth telling seriously, and the bottom-line truth you've got is that MOST PEOPLE are deliberately, stubbornly, IN DENIAL, i.e. ASLEEP, and you don't intend to equivocate, you have to face the fact that your audience CAN'T BE most people.

 I clarified this in 1970 in Chapter 15, p.
-208-209, of my necessarily self-published novel, "Prometheus Outnumbered," and again in 1990, after (actually running on my Girlfriend Carole Scholl's dynamism) I had spent several summers organizing and leading brigades of teachers, students, and other San Diegans to Nicaragua to build schools in support of the Sandinista Revolution and had become a locally familiar "Peace-movement" figure on radio and TV, when the owner of the Green Bookstore, whom I'd just bullied into stocking Paul Ehrlich's latest book, asked me if it was true that I was "in" the movement mainly for the company, I assured her she was right.
+208-209, of my necessarily self-published novel, "Prometheus Outnumbered," and again in 1990, after (actually running on my girlfriend's dynamism) I had spent several summers organizing and leading brigades of teachers, students, and other San Diegans to Nicaragua to build schools in support of the Sandinista Revolution and had become a locally familiar "Peace-movement" figure on radio and TV, when the owner of the Green Bookstore, whom I'd just bullied into stocking Paul Ehrlich's latest book, asked me if it was true that I was "in" the movement mainly for the company, I assured her she was right.
 I was.
 And when, after I'd thoroughly seen Cuba and realized that Fidel Castro was actually creating a civilized country on this barbaric planet, I started a website that, of course, LOOKED LIKE another general circulation crusade, I, in fact, had NOT RETURNED to my childhood enthusiasm for reform.
-The website stayed up to license my trips to Cuba, so that, when Fidel died, I literally turned over and went back to sleep.
+The website, as a "regular" news reporting publication, stayed up to license my trips to Cuba, so that, when Fidel died, I literally turned over and went back to sleep.

 But, by then, I had started something else, WHICH I NEEDED TO DO, which I am NOW finishing, and if you don't understand it, I don't care.
-I NEED TO KNOW everything I've learned, NEATLY AND CLEARLY, as I watch my predictions of a virtual world's end come true, and I think THIS is the way to fill that personal need.
-And since I know that other people (whether they realize it or not) need the same sense of "closure," I'm sharing it with them, and I'm calling this effort (though it's mainly just for me) a PPS - a philosophical positioning system, and shaping it like a course in realistic thought.
+I NEED TO KNOW everything I've learned, NEATLY AND CLEARLY IN MY OWN MIND, as I watch my predictions of a virtual world's end come true, and I think THIS is the way to fill that personal need.
+And since I know that other people (whether they realize it or not) need the same sense of "closure," I'm supposedly sharing it with them, and I'm calling this effort (though it's mainly just for me) a PPS - a philosophical positioning system, and shaping it like a course in realistic thought.